 The key factor in deterring irrelevant clicks is targeting a specific audience, which ensures you only spend your budget on relevant clicks.
 The beauty of ads that are shown to only a particular audience is that you do not have to worry about the many wasted clicks on irrelevant ads.

 How to Find Negative Keywords on Amazon?

 Thanks to the Amazon Advertising data, it’s pretty straightforward to determine which search terms drag your ad campaign down.
 There are three things to look for to find negative keywords and prevent costly mistakes.

 Low CTR Non-Converters

 High-click non-converting keywords are a false positive, showing a keyword drives many clicks but doesn’t convert.
-See, the average conversion rate that is expected for Amazon ads is estimated to be about 10%.
+See, the expected conversion rate for Amazon ads is estimated to be about 10%.
 Industry-specific concerns are important to bear in mind.
-If you have a campaign that is driving a lot of clicks but isn’t converting into any sales, it might be dead weight.
+If you have a campaign that is driving a lot of clicks but isn’t converting into sales, it might be dead weight.

-If you are noticing this for every keyword, there are probably some problems on your product page, shipping rates, and reviews.
-If it is just one word, this indicates there might be a problem with relevance or target audience.
+If you notice this for every keyword, there are probably some problems with your product page, shipping rates, and reviews.
+But, on the other hand, if it is just one word, this indicates a problem with relevance or target audience.

-This metric can be difficult to figure out, as it’s more subjective and relates to your overall marketing budget.
+This metric can be difficult to figure out as it’s more subjective and relates to your overall marketing budget.
 Though all keywords in the higher price brackets should be considered as possible landing spots, they warrant extra attention.
-If you are not seeing enough conversions from your ad campaign, consider removing or limiting your exposure to that term.
+If you do not see enough conversions from your ad campaign, consider removing or limiting your exposure to that term.
 These savings will help you keep your expenses low.